-The Death Valley National Park is the lowest, the dryest and the hottest place in the United States.
-In 1913 the temperature of 56°C was recorded here, still an unsurpassed world record.
-However, during autumn this area gets occasionally flooded after severe rainstorms.
+The Death Valley National Park is the lowest, driest and the hottest place in the United States.
+In 1913, a temperature of 56°C was recorded here, still an unsurpassed world record.
+However, during fall, this area gets occasionally flooded after severe rainstorms.
 And water abundance in such a dry place results in an interesting phenomenon, which is called the super bloom.
-The following spring the Death Valley becomes covered with thousands of wildflowers, attracting a few hundred thousand visitors during one season.
+The following spring, the Death Valley becomes covered with thousands of wildflowers, attracting a few hundred thousand visitors during one season.

 The desert gets filled with a sea of yellow, blue and white flowers.
 You can see sunflowers, phacelia, desert gold, gravel ghost, Bigelow monkeyflower, desert thorn, desert sage, poppies and other plants that are able to survive in such a harsh climate.
 Remember that super bloom is a rare event that occurs only after substantial rainfall in the autumn and winter.
 But it was observed in 2005 and 2016, so if you get lucky, you can see it too.
 Keep an eye for the updates.